-VACCINE BEFORE PREGNANCY DURING PREGNANCY AFTER PREGNANCY Chickenpox (varicella) Yes; avoid getting pregnant for 4 weeks.
-No. Yes, immediately postpartum.
-Hepatitis A Yes, if at risk.
-Yes, if at risk.
-Yes, if at risk.
-Hepatitis B Yes, if at risk.
-Yes, if at risk.
-Yes, if at risk.
-HPV (human papillomavirus) Yes, if between ages 9 and 26.
-No. Yes, if between ages 9 and 26.
-Flu nasal spray Yes, if less than 50 years of age and healthy.
+VACCINE BEFORE PREGNANCY DURING PREGNANCY AFTER PREGNANCY Chickenpox (varicella) Yes; avoid getting pregnant for 4 weeks No Yes, immediately postpartum Hepatitis A Yes, if at risk Yes, if at risk Yes, if at risk Hepatitis B Yes, if at risk Yes, if at risk Yes, if at risk HPV (human papillomavirus) Yes, if between ages 9 and 26 No Yes, if between ages 9 and 26 Flu nasal spray Yes, if less than 50 years of age and healthy.
 Avoid getting pregnant for 4 weeks.
-No. Yes, if less than 50 years of age and healthy.
+No Yes, if less than 50 years of age and healthy.
 Avoid getting pregnant for 4 weeks.
-Flu shot Yes.
-Yes.
-Yes.
-Measles, mumps, rubella (MMR) Yes; avoid getting pregnant for 4 weeks.
-No. No. Meningococcal If indicated.
-If indicated.
-If indicated.
-Pneumococcal If indicated.
-If indicated.
-If indicated.
-Tetanus Yes (Tdap preferred).
-If indicated.
-Yes (Tdap preferred).
-Tetanus, diphtheria, whooping cough (1 dose only) Yes.
-Yes.
-Yes.
+Flu shot Yes Yes Yes Measles, mumps, rubella (MMR) Yes; avoid getting pregnant for 4 weeks No No Meningococcal If indicated If indicated If indicated Pneumococcal If indicated If indicated If indicated Respiratory syncytial virus (RSV) No Yes between 32 and 36 weeks gestation No Tetanus Yes (Tdap preferred) If indicated Yes (Tdap preferred) Tetanus, diphtheria, whooping cough (1 dose only) Yes Yes Yes

 ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Alcohol abuse Screening for unhealthy alcohol use in primary care setting.
 Brief behavioral counseling interventions to reduce unhealthy alcohol use for those engaged in risky or hazardous drinking.
-Bacteriuria screening with urine culture Between 12 - 16 weeks gestation or during first prenatal visit if later.
-Breastfeeding support, supplies and counseling Lactation support and counseling to pregnant and postpartum women, including costs for rental of breastfeeding equipment.
-Depression screening, counseling and intervention Recommended for pregnant and postpartum women who are at increased risk of depression.
-Gestational diabetes screening Women 24 - 28 weeks pregnant and those identified as high risk for gestational diabetes.
+Anxiety screening During and after pregnancy Bacteriuria screening with urine culture Between 12-16 weeks gestation or during first prenatal visit if later Breastfeeding support, supplies and counseling Lactation support and counseling to pregnant and postpartum women, including costs for rental of breastfeeding equipment.
+This may also include equipment and supplies as clinically indicated to support those with breastfeeding difficulties and those who need additional services.
+Depression screening, counseling and intervention Recommended for pregnant and postpartum women who are at increased risk of depression Domestic violence and intimate partner violence screening and counseling Yearly Gestational diabetes screening Asymptomatic pregnant women at 24 weeks of gestation or after and those identified as high risk for gestational diabetes.
 Women with a history of gestational diabetes, who have not been diagnosed with type 2 diabetes, should be screened for diabetes as early as 4 weeks postpartum, but no later than one year postpartum.
-Healthy weight gain Behavioral counseling interventions aimed at promoting healthy weight gain and preventing excess gestational weight gain in pregnancy.
-Hematocrit or hemoglobin screening During the first prenatal visit.
-Hepatitis B screening During the first prenatal visit.
-HIV screening All pregnant women during each pregnancy.
-Iron-deficient anemia screening On a routine basis.
-Preeclampsia screening Screening for preeclampsia in pregnant women with blood pressure measurements throughout pregnancy.
-Rh incompatibility screening On first visit and follow-up testing for women at high risk.
+Healthy weight gain Behavioral counseling interventions aimed at promoting healthy weight gain and preventing excess gestational weight gain in pregnancy Hematocrit or hemoglobin screening During the first prenatal visit Hepatitis B screening During the first prenatal visit HIV screening All pregnant women during each pregnancy